Boran/webfact-make/README.md

-webfact-make: Automation for building a Webfactory UI
+Webfact-make: Automation for building a Webfactory UI

 The Webfactory provides a UI to interface to the Docker API, allowing operations on containers/images.
 It is opinionated aiming to streamline dev and operations for Drupal websites.
 See also https://github.com/Boran/webfact